triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--request-count <int>`

 The number of requests to use for measurement.
+By default, the benchmark does not terminate based on request count.
-By default, the measurement will continue until stabilization is detected. (default: 0)
+Instead, it continues until stabilization is detected. (default: `0`)

 ##### `--synthetic-input-tokens-mean <int>`
 ##### `--isl`